Optimal Multi-View Video Transmission in Multiuser Wireless Networks by Exploiting Natural and View Synthesis-Enabled Multicast Opportunities: Introduction

-In \cite{toni2017optimal,toni2016network,zhang2017optimized,chakareski2013user}, the authors consider a wired MVV system with a single server and multiple users.
+In \cite{toni2017optimal,toni2016network,chakareski2013user,zhang2019adaptive}, the authors consider a wired MVV system with a single server and multiple users.
+In particular, \cite{toni2017optimal,chakareski2013user,zhang2019adaptive} consider view synthesis only at the users, while \cite{toni2016network} considers view synthesis both at the server and users.
 Note that view synthesis usually introduces distortion, the degree of which depends on the distance between the synthesized view and each of its two reference views and the qualities of the two reference views.
-References \cite{toni2017optimal,toni2016network,zhang2017optimized,chakareski2013user} consider the optimization of view selection to minimize the total distortion of all synthesized views subject to the bandwidth constraint.
-As the transmission models in \cite{toni2017optimal,toni2016network,zhang2017optimized,chakareski2013user} do not reflect channel fading and broadcast nature which are key features of wireless networks, the solutions for MVV transmission in \cite{toni2017optimal,toni2016network,zhang2017optimized,chakareski2013user} cannot be directly applied to MVV transmission in multiuser wireless networks.
+Thus, in \cite{toni2017optimal,toni2016network,chakareski2013user,zhang2019adaptive}, view selection is optimized to minimize the total distortion of all synthesized views subject to the bandwidth constraint.
+The transmission models in \cite{toni2017optimal,toni2016network,chakareski2013user,zhang2019adaptive} do not reflect channel fading and broadcast nature which are key features of wireless networks.
+Thus, the solutions for MVV transmission in \cite{toni2017optimal,toni2016network,chakareski2013user,zhang2019adaptive} cannot be directly applied to MVV transmission in multiuser wireless networks.

 In \cite{zhao2015qos,zhao2014qos,zhang2018packetization,wu2015augmented}, the authors consider a wireless MVV transmission system with a single server\cite{zhao2015qos,zhao2014qos,zhang2018packetization} or multiple servers \cite{wu2015augmented} and multiple users, where channel fading and broadcast nature of wireless communications are captured.
 The transmission mechanisms in \cite{zhao2015qos,zhao2014qos,zhang2018packetization,wu2015augmented} make use of natural multicast opportunities to reduce energy consumption.
 In particular, \cite{zhao2015qos,zhao2014qos,wu2015augmented} consider Orthogonal Frequency Division Multiple Access (OFDMA), and optimize power and subcarrier allocation to minimize the total transmission power \cite{zhao2015qos,zhao2014qos} or bandwidth consumption \cite{wu2015augmented}.
 None of \cite{zhao2015qos}, \cite{zhao2014qos} and \cite{wu2015augmented} considers view synthesis at the server or users, which can create multicast opportunities to further improve transmission efficiency in multiuser wireless networks.
 Thus, the transmission designs in \cite{zhao2015qos,zhao2014qos} and \cite{wu2015augmented} may be further improved.
 In \cite{zhang2018packetization}, the authors adopt view synthesis at each user to create multicast opportunities, but do not consider view synthesis at the server, and hence the transmission design in \cite{zhang2018packetization} cannot optimally utilize view synthesis-enabled multicast opportunities.